 The HICV Hill Country Resort is a fairly large complex, with several pools, widely spaced-out units (some more, some less), and a beautiful location not far from many of the Hill Country's big attractions.
 I had an upstairs two-bedroom unit with a nice deck overlooking Canyon Lake.
 The kitchen was a bit on the small side (especially for somebody who cooks all his meals) but it had everything I needed.
 The combined living/dining area was large and bright, and the two bathrooms were adequate even if a bit dated.
 Can't complain paying less than $30 a day for such digs.

 My plan was to ride my bikes, and apart from the fact that I rode only the road bike and never even touched the gravel bike this is exactly what I did.
 In the past seven days I rode a little more than 300 miles, and that means that I spent a lot of time in the saddle since my average speed hardly ever exceeds 13 miles per hour.
 The reason I didn't ride the gravel bike is simple: There aren't many gravel roads in this part of the world.
 Essentially all of the land down here is private, with locked gates and lots of NO TRESPASSING signs.
 So I stuck to the asphalted roads, most of which were in pretty horrible shape, with only a few nice and smooth ones as a special treat.
-Shoulders varied from non-existent to non-rideable to wide and smooth.
-I tried to ride as much as possible on small Farm-to-Market roads, but it wasn't always possible to avoid traffic.
+Shoulders varied from non-existent and non-rideable to wide and smooth.
+I tried to ride as much as feasible on small Farm-to-Market roads, but it wasn't always possible to avoid traffic.

 My first ride led me clockwise around the entire lake, the construction of which was completed as a flood control project in 1964.
 I clocked 51 miles that day—yep, this is a big lake!
 The reservoir dams the Guadalupe river, and on another day I rode the River Road south to New Braunfels, only to ride the same route on a different loop back up north, from the Historic District of Gruene to Sattler.
 They don't call this part of the world the "Hill Country" for nothing: Every day I would end up with around 3,000 feet of climbing, sometimes more.
 The ride from Canyon Lake to Wimberly leads up what's affectionately called The Devil's Backbone; branching off you can find Purgatory Road.
 This all is pretty challenging terrain, and I certainly didn't set any speed records.